• Skip to primary navigation

 For example, maybe most people find you through social media.
 So you decide to set up your funnel on various social networks to get in front of more of your audience.
 Or maybe SEO works well, so you focus on using the right keywords on your site.

-When you get new customers to enter your funnel, you can help them through.
-That way, you can get more of your target audience to complete more steps within the funnel.
+When you get new customers to enter your funnel, you can help them to complete more steps within the funnel.

 Consider Your Budget

-The next step in building out your marketing funnel is to determine your business budget.
-This will help you decide how much you can put toward paid advertising, such as Facebook ads, and other paid marketing channels.
+The next step in building your marketing funnel is determining your business budget.
+It will help you decide how much you can put toward paid advertising, such as Facebook ads and other paid marketing channels.

 Fortunately, you don’t need a huge budget to start paying for ads.
 You can even start with performance marketing, so you only pay when you get results.